For the relative in Sweden

-- you and your partner must be at least 18 years old.
+You and your partner must both be over 18 years old.

 In exceptional cases, a close relative, who is not or will not become your spouse or live-in partner, can get a residence permit to live with you in Sweden.
 You must then have a permanent residence permit.

-- be able to support yourself, other persons living in the household and those family members who are applying for a residence permit
+- be able to support yourself, other persons living in the household and the family members who are applying for a residence permit

 - have a home of a sufficient size and standard for you all to live in.

-You need to show that you have regular, work-related income that allows you to support yourself, other people in your household, and the family members who are applying for a residence permit.
-Work-related income includes, for example,
+You need to show that you have regular income that allows you to support yourself, other people in your household, and the family members who are applying for a residence permit.
+Income includes, for example

 - salary/wages from work